-SUB-GRANT AMOUNTS
+GRANT AMOUNTS

-1. Each sub-grant application may request what they anticipate is needed (not to exceed \$10,000), but awards may be restricted to \$5,000.
-The sub-grant period will be from July 1, 2021 through June 30, 2022.
-The funding cycle will begin once the funds are released from the Federal Government.
+1. Each grant application may request what they anticipate is needed (not to exceed \$10,000), but awards may be restricted to \$5,000.
+The grant period will be from October 1, 2025 through August 31, 2026.
+The funding cycle is anticipated to begin upon submission of all required documentation and subsequent approval.
 Applicants must have the ability to execute spending of funds on the date indicated in the contract agreement.